 Bearded dragons do require both full spectrum lighting and a heat lamp for their enclosure.
 Heating mats, pads, or rocks are not recommended as they can lead to burns on the dragon’s belly.
 Ensure the pet always has access to water in a shallow dish.
 It’s best to also provide a food bowl to reduce food-related messes and insects escaping into the enclosure.

 Bearded dragons are curious and playful reptiles and greatly appreciate an enriching environment.
 This can be accomplished through frequent rotations of different items and textures as well as toys, especially those that fulfill their desire to hunt like small balls and other things they can chase.
 It is important to ensure they cannot swallow anything put in their enclosure.
 They also enjoy exploring outside their enclosure and some stores sell special harnesses and leashes made specifically for bearded dragons.

 Bearded dragons are omnivorous, with juveniles requiring more insects and adults requiring more plants.
 A balanced diet can be achieved through a combination of packaged pre-made foods specifically for bearded dragons, live and freeze-dried insects, leafy greens, and other fruits and vegetables in small quantities as occasional treats.
-Like many reptiles in captivity, bearded dragons are prone to calcium deficiencies and may require supplementation.
+Like many reptiles kept as pets, bearded dragons are prone to calcium deficiencies and may require supplementation.
 Many pet stores sell reptile calcium supplements with appropriate dosing instructions on them.

 Bearded dragons having difficulty with sheds may require bath soaks, with commercial products available for this purpose.
 One option is to place them in the bath in a small, enclosed container with adequate breathing holes.
 This creates a sauna-like environment and the combination of the soak and the humidity can help loosen the stuck skin.